 Grain Free GranolaPrint Recipe Pin Recipe

 - Add the nuts to a food processor.
-“Pulse” 5-10 times for 1 second intervals.
-The number of times you pulse the nuts will depend on how small you would like your “grains”.
-I usually go with 8 times, any smaller and the grains become more powder like (not as delicious!)
+“Pulse” 5-10 times using 1-second intervals.
+The number of times you pulse the nuts will depend on how small you'd like your “grains”.
+I usually go with 8 times, any smaller and the grains become too small.

 - Transfer nuts to a large bowl.

-- Bake in the oven for 8 minutes, then rotate the pan and bake for 7 more minutes.
+- Bake in preheated oven for 8 minutes, then rotate the pan and bake for 7 more minutes.

-- Serve with low carb milk or low carb granola and enjoy!
+- Serve with milk or yogurt, and enjoy!